Whether you’re experienced in the art market or not, chances are, you’re familiar with the name Picasso.

-A blue-chip artist is an artist that has a solid history of creating artwork that either retains its value or increases in value.
+A blue-chip artist is an artist who has a solid history of creating artwork that either retains its value or increases in value.
 Art investors will consider blue-chip artwork a lucrative and safe investment opportunity.

 Blue-Chip vs Old Masters

 The term ‘Old Master’ refers to either an artist or a piece of art that was active in Europe prior to the 1800s.
-Typically, the term is used to describe artists that created works of art between 1300 and 1800, including popular Renaissance artists and great Romantic artists.
+Typically, the term is used to describe artists who created works of art between 1300 and 1800, including popular Renaissance artists and great Romantic artists.